mjryan253/android-dnsflip/docs/ai-memory.md

 **Current Session Status**:
 - **Shizuku Service Detection**: ✅ Improved and tested
+- **Shizuku Permission Requests**: ✅ Enhanced with multiple fallback methods
 - **Updated APK**: ✅ Built and installed on user's device
+- **Documentation**: ✅ Updated ai-memory.md and completed.md with Phase 11
-- **Ready for Validation**: ✅ User should test the improved service detection
+- **Ready for Validation**: ✅ User should test both improved service detection and permission requests
-- **Next Priority**: Verify that "service not accessible" error is resolved
+- **Next Priority**: User testing and feedback on enhanced Shizuku integration

 ## Memory Context for AI Agents
 When continuing work on this project: